Table of Contents Show

 Limited freedomsLimited freedoms

-Depending on the NYC Department of Buildings and applicable to the Landmarks Preservation Commission, there may be strict restrictions on what improvements you can make both inside and outside the home.
-If you envision yourself making major renovations, this could severely limit your options and stifle creativity.
+Depending on the NYC Department of Buildings and applicable to the Landmarks Preservation Commission, there may be strict restrictions on what improvements you can make inside and outside the home.
+If you envision making major renovations, this could severely limit your options and stifle creativity.
 Before buying, check first to see which laws and rules you’ll be bound by.

 Small yardsSmall yards